D:\paresh\articles date wise\2-11-2018\images\1200-35842538-different-religions-of-india.jpg

 Sikhism

 Sikhism religion started to enter the Indian land around 400 years ago.
-It started to have its roots in the Punjab region.
-According to a recent study, approximately 21 million Sikh believers live in India, and most of them live in the Punjab region.
-Punjab has the largest number of people who believe in Sikhism in the world.
+It began to have its roots in the Punjab region.
+According to a recent study, approximately 21 million Sikh believers live in India, most of whom live in the Punjab region.
+Punjab has the largest number of people who believe in Sikhism worldwide.
 This area has the inherited homes of the Sikhs.
-A large number of the Sikhs have believed to have served in the Indian army.
+A large number of the Sikhs have been thought to have served in the Indian army.
 The most popular Sikh Temple in the Indian land and the entire world is the Golden Temple in Amritsar.

 Buddhism